Altes Stadthaus, Bonn: House of Learning

 The announcement to sell the building sparked a fierce public debate.
 The Green Party, at the time in a coalition with the SPD, strongly disagreed with the plan.
 The Christian Democratic Union party held a meeting in October 2006.
 The director of the Bonn Women's Museum, Marianne Pitzen, accused the initiators of the plan of selling off public property and underestimating the value of cultural heritage.

 At the end of October 2006, a citizens' group was formed to promote the creation of a "House of Learning" ("Haus der Bildung") at Bottlerplatz.
 The group demanded that the existing building and library should be kept and renovated.

 At its session of 23 November 2006, the planning committee of the city council charged its staff with examining how the Altes Stadthaus could be used for large-scale retail without damaging it as an architectural landmark.
 The report, which was presented at the end of December, recommended reuse of the already modified internal space housing the library, and creation of additional usable space up to a total of approximately 1600 m².
 This could be done by lowering the floor to street level and modifying stairway areas without changing the external appearance of the building, which is characteristic of government buildings of the 1920s, particularly in its blocky ground floor.
 Changes to the upper floors, which remained largely in their original condition, were not recommended.

 On 21 January 2007, the SPD and CDU city councillors announced that they had agreed to house the "Haus der Bildung" in the Altes Stadthaus.
 The building will be extended to accommodate it.
 On 31 January 2007, the city council voted to accept this plan, with Greens, Citizens' Coalition, CDU and SPD members voting for it.
 The cost of the necessary remodelling and renovations is expected to exceed €19 million.

 An architectural contest concluded in October 2008; the entry of the Alexander Koblitz architecture firm of Berlin was chosen.
 The adjacent office building, the Siemenshaus, was demolished and on its site an extension to the Stadthaus is being erected that will incorporate a new main entrance.
 The work was planned to be completed in 2013.
+The library re-opened in September 2015, followed by a new youth library in early 2016.